Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 const path = `analytics/${year}/${month}/${day}/analytics${suffix}.json`;

-Why GitHub as the data store?
+Why GitHub is the datastore

 {